-- Facilitators are experienced online teachers from schools, universties, and commercial sector
+- Facilitators are experienced online teachers from schools, universities, and the commercial sector

-The MoodleBites for Teachers course is 8 weeks in duration and is delivered in a Moodle version 2.0 environment - (although it is appropriate for participants using Moodle version 1.9).
+The MoodleBites for Teachers course is 8 weeks in duration and is delivered in a current Moodle environment (resources are also available within courses for earlier Moodle versions).
 Each week contains approximately 2-4 hours work, although this varies depending on your experience with Moodle and how much extension work you wish to complete

 Designed for 'just in time' training, for busy teachers needing flexibility, and those new to Moodle.

-- Each week is facilitated by Stuart Mealor (Managing Director of HRDNZ Moodle Partner and Moodle certification manager) and co-facilitated by at least one other MCCC and experienced international Moodler
+- Each week is facilitated by Stuart Mealor (Managing Director of HRDNZ (Moodle Partner), PHM, and co-facilitated by at least one other MCCC and experienced internationally recognised Moodler

-You can register for the course using the "Register Now" link on the Front Page.
+All invoices outside of New Zealand are in US Dollars USD$ (Euro invoices available by special request).
+You can register for the course using the "Register Now" link on the Front Page

 - 1st February